Related Content

 If you don't have heavy luggage:

-These Underground lines can be accessed by lift (elevator), but in St Pancras, if you arrive by the EMR or Southeastern trains, the access to them is at the opposite end of the station.
+These Underground lines can be accessed by lift (elevator), but if you arrive at St Pancras by the EMR or Southeastern trains, the access to them is at the opposite end of the station.

-Also the short-cut route from Circle and Hammersmith & City lines to all of the main line departures from Paddington, involves walking down staircases, one of which is pictured below.
+Also the short-cut route from Circle and Hammersmith & City lines to all of the main line departures from Paddington, involves walking down staircases, one of which is pictured above.

 If you do have heavy luggage

-This route involves a transfer but the step-free access to and from the mainline trains is shorter at all stations in comparison to the transfer from and to the Circle and Hammersmith & City line trains
+This route involves a transfer, but the step-free access to and from the trains is shorter at both St Pancras and Paddington, in comparison to the transfer from and to the Circle and Hammersmith & City line trains

 Elevators and relatively short escalators are available down to the platform/track used by the southbound Thameslink trains, which is platform A.

-Up to 16 trains per hour now depart from platform A for a one station hop to Farringdon and at that station, on the southbound platform, there is lift / elevator down to the Elizabeth line by the front of the trains.
+Up to 16 trains per hour now depart from platform A for a one station hop to Farringdon and at that station, on the southbound platform, there is lift / elevator down to the Elizabeth line, pictured above, which is by the front of the trains.

-All westbound Elizabeth line trains will go to Paddington where the Elizabeth line is adjacent to the main concourse and both lifts and escalators are available up to the main station.
+All westbound Elizabeth line trains will go to Paddington where the Elizabeth line is adjacent to the main concourse and both lifts and escalators (picture above) are available up to the main station.

 to Victoria